andersundsehr/sentry_cron_monitor/README.md

    - Example: `Europe/Berlin`

 ## Tip:
 - If a cron monitor is triggering too many false positives, increase the failure tolerance in Sentry.
-However, a default grace period of two minutes is set.